 METHODS:In a randomized, placebo-controlled, crossover trial, we administered testosterone cypionate for 6 weeks in doses rising to 600 mg/wk and placebo for 6 weeks, separated by 6 weeks of no treatment, to 56 men aged 20 to 50 years.
 Psychiatric outcome measures included the Young Mania Rating Scale (YMRS), the Point Subtraction Aggression Paradigm (a computerized provocation test of aggression), the Aggression Questionnaire of Buss and Perry, the Symptom Checklist-90-R, daily diaries of manic and depressive symptoms, and similar weekly diaries completed by a “significant other” who knew the participant well.

-The data suggest that ‘roid rage’ is real but to be honest it largely depends on your character.
-If you are more aggressive in general, you will be affected more by the side effects that come with steroids.
+The data suggest that roid rage is real but largely dependent on your character.
+If you are more aggressive in general, steroids may boost this quality.

 However, the stories in the media according to which men kill their whole families because of roid rage are speculation.